Periodic Neural Codes and Sound Localization in Barn Owls

 \begin{proposition}

 Let $k\leq m$.
 The canonical form of a $\km$ periodic code on $k+m$ neurons is given by

 \end{proposition}

-\begin{proof} We first prove that $\CF(C_{k,m}(k+m) \cup \{\textbf{0}\}) = A_1 \cup A_2 \cup A_3 \cup A_4$.
-From the discussion above, we have seen that all of the described sets must be generators of the code.
+\begin{proof} From the discussion above, we have seen that all of the described sets must be generators of the neural ideal.
 It remains to show that this set is minimal and that there are no other generators.
-It is clear that none of the generators in $A_2$ or $A_4$ are multiples of the generators of $A_1$ since in $A_1$, we have $|\Int[i,j]|>k$ and in $A_2$ and every pair in $A_4$, the interval has size less than or equal to $k$.
+It is clear that none of the generators in $A_2$ or $A_4$ are multiples of the generators of $A_1$ since in $A_1$, we have $|\Intkm[i,j]|>k$ and in $A_2$ and every pair in $A_4$, the interval has size less than or equal to $k$.
 Thus the generators in $A_1$, $A_2$, and $A_4$ are minimal.
 To see that $A_3$ is minimal, we note that there can be no generators of the form $x_i(1-x_j)$ corresponding to $U_i \subset U_j$ since the cyclic nature of the code makes it so that no neuron always fires when another is firing.
 We show that this set is complete by showing that it generates no codewords not in $C_{k,m}(k+m) \cup \{\mathbf{0}\}$.
-The all zeros codeword clearly satisfies the conditions of the minimal generators and is included in $C$, so any other codeword must have a 1 at some bit.
-Let $c_1 \cdots c_n$ be a binary string which satisfies all of the generators.
+The all-zeros codeword clearly satisfies the conditions of the minimal generators and is included in $C$, so any other codeword must have a 1 at some bit.
+Let $c_1 \cdots c_n$ be a binary string which vanishes on all of the generators.